Co-conspirator in plot to shoot up NYC synagogue is Jewish and descendant of Holocaust survivor, relative says

 Brown declared his intentions to make “big moves” in a string of tweets over the past several days, sending the NYPD and federal authorities into a scramble to find him.

 “I have a sick personality.
-I was going to be a coward and blow my brains out ... ,” he told cops after his arrest Friday night.
+I was going to be a coward and blow my brains out,” he told police after his arrest Friday night.

-Brown admitted he was a white supremacist, and has made several comments alluding to or bragging about violence online, assistant DA Alexander Bourdakos said during his arraignment on weapons and terror charges.
+Brown admitted he was a white supremacist, and has made several comments alluding to or bragging about violence online, assistant District Attorney Alexander Bourdakos said during his arraignment on weapons and terror charges.

 He and Mahrer were busted at Penn Station late Friday night, after Brown started posting his plans on his now-defunct Twitter account, “VrilGod.”

-Brown’s worrisome string of tweets started Nov.
-12, when he announced, “Big moves being made on Friday,” prosecutors said.
+Brown’s string of tweets started Nov.
+12, when he announced “Big moves being made on Friday,” prosecutors said.

 “Gonna ask a Priest if I should become a husband or shoot up a synagogue and die,” he tweeted on Thursday, and on Friday, he followed up, “This time I’m really gonna do it,” according to prosecutors.

-The tweets, and others, sent police scrambling to find Brown, and on Friday at 11:50 p.m., after cops released a wanted poster, Metropolitan Transit Authority cops spotted him and Mahrer in Penn Station and took him into custody
+The tweets, and others, sent police scrambling to find Brown, and at 11:50 p.m. on Friday, after police released a wanted poster, Metropolitan Transit Authority officers spotted him and Mahrer in Penn Station and took him into custody.

 Police found a bag with a Glock-style pistol, a large-capacity magazine, and 17 9 mm bullets in a bag in the lobby of Mahrer’s apartment building at about 11 p.m.
 Video showed Mahrer carrying the bag as he and Brown walked into the building about 45 minutes earlier.

-When cops arrested the duo, Brown had “a large 8-inch military style knife, with a blade longer than 4-inches, a Swastika arm patch and a ski-mask,” according to the criminal complaint.
+When police arrested the duo, Brown had “a large 8-inch military style knife, with a blade longer than 4-inches, a Swastika arm patch and a ski-mask,” according to the criminal complaint.

-“It took me three years to finally but the gun,” he told police.
+“It took me three years to finally buy the gun,” he told police.
 “Matt is one of my followers.
 I have Nazi paraphernalia in my house.
-I think it it really cool.
+I think it is really cool.
 I also operate a white supremacist Twitter group.”

 Brown said he and Mahrer met at St. Patrick’s Cathedral before buying the gun because he “wanted to get the blessing,” according to the complaint.